-1. Helps with budget allocations – Having a fixed price for the deliverables can help clients allocate a set budget for it and not worry about it increasing.
+1. Help with budget allocations – Having a fixed price for the deliverables can help clients with allocation of a set budget.
+Also, they don’t have to worry about it increasing.
 Any charges over the agreed amount must be notified of in advance and agreed to by both parties.

-2. Requires little client involvement – Fixed price software contracts require very little involvement from the client as the deliverables are agreed by all parties well in advance.
-Such contracts are ideal for clients who have little technical knowledge, little time and/or prefer a hands-off approach to working with their outsourcing partners.
+2. Little client involvement – Fixed price software contracts require very little involvement from the client.
+That’s because the deliverables are agreed by all parties well in advance.
+Such contracts are perfect for clients who have little technical knowledge.
+It’s also ideal for those who have little time or prefer a hands-off when working with their outsourcing partners.

-3. Predictability – Clients that need to plan a budget for development costs can benefit from fixed-price contracts as they are fixed and predictable.
-Such contracts allow the client to have a birds view of the development as it happens and makes reporting easy.
+3. Predictability – Clients that need to plan a budget for development costs benefit from fixed-price contracts.
+Due-to them being fixed and predictable.
+Such contracts give the client a better view of the development as it happens and makes reporting easy.

 4. Fixed deadlines – Fixed price contracts provide clients with fixed deadlines that the software house will need to meet.
-Any inability to meet the same can have the software house incurring financial penalties.
+Any overdue can have the software house incurring financial penalties.

 What disadvantages do fixed contracts have?

-4. Quality assurance issues – Instances of software houses delivering products with substandard code with little testing to meet the stringent deadlines set by fixed-price contracts aren’t unheard of.
+4. Quality assurance issues – Instances of software houses delivering products with substandard code and little testing to meet the stringent deadlines aren’t unheard of.